-In lieu of terminating employment and accepting a retirement allowance, any participant of the Plan who has been eligible for retirement, including early retirement, for at least one year, may elect to participate in the Deferred Retirement Option Plan (DROP).
+In lieu of terminating employment and accepting a retirement allowance, any participant of this plan who has been eligible for retirement, including early retirement, for at least one year may elect to participate in the Deferred Retirement Option Plan (DROP).
 The election to participate in the DROP may be made only once, for a period not to exceed three years.
-Upon commencement of participation in the DROP, membership in the Plan continues, and the member's status changes to inactive.
+Upon commencement of participation in the plan, membership in the system continues and the members status changes to inactive.
 During participation in the DROP, neither employer nor employee contributions are payable.
 The monthly retirement benefits that would have been payable, had the person elected to cease employment and receive a service retirement allowance, are paid into the DROP account.
-The DROP does not earn interest while a person is participating in the DROP.
-In addition, no cost-of-living increases are payable to participants until employment which made them eligible to become members of the Plan has been terminated for at least one full year.
+This fund does not earn interest while a person is participating in the DROP.
+In addition, no cost of living increases are payable to participants until employment which made them eligible to become members of the system has been terminated for at least one full year.

-Upon termination of employment prior to or at the end of the specified period of participation, a participant in the DROP may receive, at his option, a lump sum from the account equal to the payments into the account or systematic disbursements from his account in any manner approved by the Board of Trustees.
+Upon termination of employment prior to or at the end of the specified period of participation, a participant in the Plan may receive, at his option, a lump sum from the account equal to the payments into the account or systematic disbursements from his account in any manner approved by the board of trustees.
 The monthly benefits that were being paid into the DROP account will begin to be paid to the retiree.
-If a participant dies during participation in the DROP, a lump sum equal to his account balance in the DROP account is paid to his named beneficiary or, if none, to his estate.
+If a participant dies during the participation in the Plan, a lump sum equal to his account balance in the DROP account is paid to his named beneficiary or, if none, to his estate.
 If employment is not terminated at the end of the period specified for participation, payments into the DROP account cease and the person resumes active contributing membership in the Plan.
-All amounts which remain credited to the individual's subaccount after termination of participation in the DROP will be moved to a money market account and accrue interest based on the actual returns in the money market account.
+All amounts which remain credited to the individual's subaccount after termination of participation in the DROP will be credited with interest at the end of each plan year at a rate equal to the actual rate of return earned on such account balance investments.

-Deferred Retirement Option Program (Continued0
+Deferred Retirement Option Program (Continued)

 Upon termination of employment, the monthly benefits which were being paid into the participant's subaccount begin to be paid to the retiree and he shall receive a supplemental benefit based on his additional service rendered since termination of participation in the DROP.
-The supplemental benefit shall be calculated based only on the years of additional service since DROP participation and a final average compensation calculated by joining the service rendered immediately prior to participating in the DROP with that after DROP participation to find the highest five consecutive years of compensation.
+The supplemental benefit shall be calculated based only on the years of additional service since DROP participation and a final average compensation calculated by joining the service rendered immediately prior to participating in DROP with that after DROP participation to find the highest 5 consecutive years of compensation.

 In no event shall the supplemental benefit exceed an amount which, when combined with the original benefit, equals 100% of the average compensation figure used to calculate the supplemental benefit.

-The Plan had no participants in the DROP as of December 31, 2022 and 2021.
+The Plan had no participants in the DROP as of December 31, 2023 and 2022.